rwijtvliet/dotfiles/README.md

 ## Development

 When adding an application, create a folder for it, and add an `install.sh` script.
-In the `template` folder, an example file can be found.
+In the `.template` folder, an example file can be found.

-Also add the foldername to `order`, so that it is installed when running the `install.sh` script in the root.
+Also add the foldername to `part1` or `part2` or (...), so that it is installed when running `./install.sh -r part1`.

 ## Usage